AlexandreRouma/SDRPlusPlus/readme.md

 This is a bug in 1.0.0 that was fixed in 1.0.1

-In some cases, if a crash happened while the config was being saved, the config file woul be corrupted and SDR++ would refuse to start because of it.
+In some cases, if a crash happened while the config was being saved, the config file would be corrupted and SDR++ would refuse to start because of it.

 This has now been fixed.
 If a config file is corrupted it'll just reset it to its default state.